Sharron Miller: Career

 Born in Enid, Oklahoma and raised in Perry, Oklahoma, Miller began writing and directing short films as a teenager.
 After graduating from Oklahoma State University in 1971 with a degree in Theatre, she attended graduate school in Film at Northwestern University.
 In 1972, she went to Hollywood and worked as a script supervisor, sound editor, and film editor before becoming a professional director in 1976 when she was hired to direct the NBC television series, The Life and Times of Grizzly Adams.
 This made her one of the handful of women directing in Hollywood at that time.
 She also edited the theatrical film Guardian of the Wilderness in 1976, the true story of mountaineer Galen Clark and Abraham Lincoln saving Yosemite from being destroyed by logging companies.

 She has written and directed several short films, but the majority of her work has been in television where she has had a long and prolific career directing television movies and series.
 Early in her career she studied with acting teachers Jack Garfein, Harold Clurman, and Jeff Corey, and has demonstrated an ability to elicit strong performances from actors.
 Sharon Gless, Cloris Leachman and Peggy McCay all won Emmy Awards under her direction, and James Stacy received an Emmy nomination.

 In 1983 Miller won the DGA Award, two Emmy Awards, the Peabody Award and the Christopher Award for the ABC Afterschool Special she produced and directed, The Woman Who Willed a Miracle.
-This true-life drama is the story of Leslie Lemke, the blind and mentally retarded boy with cerebral palsy who became world-famous as a savant pianist.
-It is one of the most well-known and honored of all Afterschool Specials, receiving Emmy Awards in all the major categories, in addition to numerous other awards.
+This drama follows the true story of Leslie Lemke, the blind and intellectually disabled boy with cerebral palsy who became world-famous as a savant pianist.
+It is one of the most well-known Afterschool Specials, receiving Emmy Awards in all the major categories.